Individual Psychotherapy for Maternal Mental Health

 Questions we often asked

-Q1: Who can benefit from individual therapy?
+Q1: Who can benefit from maternal mental health therapy?

-Q3: What happens in a typical session?
+Q3: What happens in a maternal mental health session?

 Laiba Hayat